AmbireTech/adex-validator/README.md

 The validator worker connects to the Sentry to pull the latest event aggregates and submit the resulting validator messages.

+### Address convention

+All addresses in the `channel.spec` are serialized as checksummed.

+All addresses in the balance trees are lowercased.

 ## Sentry: API

 #### Do not require authentication, can be cached: